sts/ruby-openvz/README.md

 </pre>

-Deboostrapping Containers
+Debootstrapping Containers
 -------------------------

-If your host is running Debian and you want to boostrap a new Debian container, you do not have to use a template, just use deboostrap.
+If your host is running Debian and you want to bootstrap a new Debian container, you do not have to use a template, just use debootstrap.

 <pre>
  container = OpenVZ::Container.new('110')

- container.create( :ostemplate => 'debain-6.0-boostrap',
+ container.create( :ostemplate => 'debain-6.0-bootstrap',
                    :config     => 'vps.basic' )

- container.deboostrap( :dist   => 'squeeze',
+ container.debootstrap( :dist   => 'squeeze',
                        :mirror => 'http://cdn.debian.net/debian' )

  container.set( :nameserver => '8.8.8.8',